akmalh/MS-Office-File-Format-Converter/README.md

 # Project Name

 MS-Office-File-Format-Converter

 ## Description

 The python scripts of this project can be used to convert .doc to .docx format and .xls to .xlsx format.
 The script performs a bulk convertion by browsing through all sub directories.
+The scripts has been developed for Windows 7 OS platform.

 ## Installation